-Please contact one of the following staff members for information about graduate study and research programmes in Mathematics at the University of Auckland.
+Please contact one of the following staff members if any further information about graduate study and research programmes in Mathematics at the University of Auckland.
 Enquiries are welcome.

 Postgraduate advisor

 Dr Hannah Bartholomew Room 308 - Mathematics Department Extension 84239 Email h.bartholomew@math.auckland.ac.nz